 - Place the grains back into the jar with plain water.
 Don’t add sugar.
 Place the grain jar into the fridge.

 - Leave them in the fridge in dormancy for 48-72 hours.
 They need time to reset and get hungry.
 Change the water out after a few days so that all of the excess yeast from their environment is gone.

-- After resting them, try fermenting again but don’t add warmth.
+- After resting them, try fermenting again but leave them in a cooler spot.
 Water kefir grains are little barometers that can sense when the weather is warm and produce much more prolifically in the summer months.

 NEED TO KNOW: